DongChen06/Papers/README.md

 Papers related to machine learning, deep learning and reinforcement learning

 # Fresh Papers
+- Steininger, Daniel, et al. **"The CropAndWeed Dataset: A Multi-Modal Learning Approach for Efficient Crop and Weed Manipulation."** Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision.
+2023.
 - Li, Kangshun, et al. **"A fast and lightweight detection algorithm for passion fruit pests based on improved YOLOv5."** Computers and Electronics in Agriculture 204 (2023): 107534.
 - Yang, Zhihan, and Hai Nguyen. **"Recurrent off-policy baselines for memory-based continuous control."** arXiv preprint arXiv:2110.12628 (2021).
 - Mao, Hangyu, et al. **"Transformer in Transformer as Backbone for Deep Reinforcement Learning."** arXiv preprint arXiv:2212.14538 (2022).